|

 and Chris

-Jools.
+drums with Jools.

-Squeeze's success meteoric and their popularity rapidly
+meteoric success and their popularity rapidly extended

-at Madison Square Garden.
+New York's Madison Square Garden.

 In 1987, Jools formed The Jools Holland Big Band

 comprising himself and Gilson Lavis.
-This has
+This has gradually

-gradually metamorphosed into the current 20-piece Jools
+metamorphosed into the current 19-piece Jools Holland

-consists of pianist, organist, drummer, three female
+of pianist, organist, drummer, three female vocals, guitar,

-alto saxophones, baritone saxophone, three trumpets,
+baritone saxophone, three trumpets, and three trombones.

 As well as formidable live performances, Jools has maintained

-a prolific recording career since signing to Warner
+a prolific recording career since signing to Warner Music

-Jools and Friends series.
+Holland and Friends series.
 Notable 'friends' have

 included Sting, Chrissie Hynde, George Harrison, Norah